saipan17/Java-Programss/README.md

 40.Find mean of two numbers using java8 feature lambda expression ??

 41.find the square of each number in a list and then filter out the even squares using lambda expression and streams ?

+42.Write a java program to find the marks of student greater then 80 ?